 Immediately following the U.S. Supreme Court's denial to review Virginia's same-sex marriage case in October 2014, same-sex marriages began.
 This was backed up by the June 2015 Supreme Court decision in Obergefell vs. Hodges, which effectively legalized gay marriage nationwide.

-If either spouse is 16 or 17 years of age, you must have consent from a parent or your legal guardian.
+If either spouse is 16 or 17 years of age, you must have consent from a parent or legal guardian.
 It may be done in person or in writing, as long as it is notarized.

 Any ordained minister who can show proof of ordination can perform the wedding ceremony.
 Marriage commissioners and judges in Virginia may also perform civil weddings.
 Each county will have a list of people available to do so.